 Awards of Excellence in Chemical Engineering

 The Chemical Engineering Awards provide a showcase for outstanding achievement in the field of Chemical Engineering.
-IChemE, The Engineers Australia Chemical College, Engineering New Zealand and RACI, in partnership with corporate sponsors, have instituted these awards to encourage and recognise excellence and to highlight the contribution made to the community by Australian and New Zealand Chemical Engineers.
+IChemE, The Engineers Australia Chemical College, Engineering New Zealand and The Royal Australian Chemical Institute (RACI), in partnership with corporate sponsors, have instituted these awards to encourage and recognise excellence and to highlight the contribution made to the community by Australian and New Zealand Chemical Engineers.

 The Awards of Excellence will be presented on Tuesday 1 October at the Chemeca 2019 conference dinner.

 This is the most prestigious award in the chemical engineering profession in New Zealand and Australia.
 It is awarded to a prominent New Zealand or Australian Chemical Engineer who has made an outstanding contribution, through achievement or service, to the practice of Chemical Engineering in its widest sense and who continues to serve the profession.
 The recipient of the Award is invited to present a plenary lecture at the annual Chemeca conference.

 The University of Sydney Chemical Engineering Research Excellence Award (AUD$5,000 and certificate)

 This award recognises significant ongoing contributions to chemical engineering research through innovation, related publications or high impact commercial outcomes.

 This award recognizes the application of ingenuity and technical knowledge in developing practical solutions to problems or opportunities.
 The candidate must be a member of IChemE, Engineers Australia, Engineering New Zealand or RACI.